captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
-(Screaming) Stay away from me!
+Stay away from me!
 Don’t you ever come back here.
 I don’t want to see you ever again, do you hear me?

+---

 You’re fucking crazy!
 You’re crazy!
 You’re crazy!

-(She keeps repeating this until Ren finally backs away and exits.
-A brief interlude, with music, as time passes.
-Sounds of a city street fade in as the lights shift to Marilyn, alone at a café table, with a sheaf of papers in front of her.)

 ---